 Communication skills:

-You can: • prepare briefing materials, correspondence and policy products with a high degree of accuracy and efficiency • represent the government with stakeholders as part of inter-ministerial committees and other bodies • clearly explain complex land-use planning concepts to non-planners and brief senior management, the Minister and stakeholders, including preparation of reports, recommendations and lead briefings • use political acuity to provide advice and develop options for decision-makers
+• clearly explain complex land-use planning concepts to non-planners and brief senior management, the Minister and stakeholders, including preparation of reports, recommendations and lead briefings

 Interpersonal skills:

-You can: • manage and create effective working relationships with team members and others • build consensus to develop and foster effective relationships among diverse stakeholders • exercise judgment to ensure your manager and senior leadership are aware of emerging issues and developments
+• exercise judgment to ensure your manager and senior leadership are aware of emerging issues and developments

 Analytical and problem-solving skills:

-You can: • lead complex studies and analysis of important land-use planning matters • effectively assess and evaluate the implications of proposed land-use planning policies and proposals and develop timely advice sing political acuity
+• effectively assess and evaluate the implications of proposed land-use planning policies and proposals and develop timely advice sing political acuity